Button Bits

 Button Bits for Hard Rock Drilling

-However, the PDC drill bit has taken over more than half the market share of total footage drilled.
+Despite the advantages mentioned above, the PDC drill bit has taken over half the market share of total footage drilled.

 Tungsten Carbide Insert Design

-Button bit inserts fall in two classifications: Chisel and Conical.
+Button bit inserts fall into two classifications: Chisel and Conical.

 Chisel Inserts